-- (1) This column represents RSUs that were awarded in 2009 and vested on December 1, 2011, together with dividend equivalent RSUs credited in respect thereof.
-Please see "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 23 for more information. - (2) DSUs vest immediately upon grant; however, they may not be redeemed by a director until retirement or upon death.
+- (1) This column represents RSUs that were awarded in 2010 and vested on December 1, 2012, together with dividend equivalent RSUs credited in respect thereof.
+See "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 23 for more information. - (2) DSUs vest immediately upon grant; however, they may not be redeemed by a director until retirement or upon death.
 Directors may elect to receive 100%, 50% or 0% of their annual retainer and meeting attendance fees as DSUs.
 Directors may also elect to receive their long-term incentive award in the form of DSUs.
 Additional DSUs are credited each quarter corresponding to dividends declared on Common Shares.
-Please see "Deferred Share Unit Plan (Director DSUs)" on page 24 for more information. - (3) The value of the RSUs shown in this column reflects the amount actually paid to directors for RSUs that vested on December 1, 2011, calculated in accordance with the terms of the Company's RSU Plan by multiplying the number of vested units (including fractional units) by the weighted average closing price of the Common Shares on the TSX during the 15 trading days prior to the vesting date, being \$24.05.
-The closing price of the Common Shares on the TSX on December 1, 2011, the vesting date, was \$24.98. - (4) These columns reflect the number and value of DSUs received in lieu of fees earned as elected by directors in 2011.
+See "Deferred Share Unit Plan (Director DSUs)" on page 24 for more information. - (3) The value of the RSUs shown in this column reflects the amount actually paid to directors for RSUs that vested on December 1, 2012, calculated in accordance with the terms of the RSU Plan by multiplying the number of vested units (including fractional units) by the weighted average closing price of the Common Shares on the TSX during the 15 trading days prior to the vesting date, being \$29.43.
+The closing price of the Common Shares on the TSX on December 1, 2012, the vesting date, was \$30.06. - (4) These columns reflect the number and value of DSUs received in lieu of fees earned as elected by directors in 2012.
 The value is equal to the Total Fees Earned column in the Directors' Total Compensation table on page 25.
-DSUs are granted in lieu of fees on a quarterly basis and the number of DSUs granted at the end of each quarter is calculated by dividing one-quarter of the annual fees elected to be received as DSUs by the average closing price of the Common Shares on the TSX on the last five trading days of the preceding fiscal quarter. - (5) These columns reflect the number and value of DSUs granted to directors in 2011 as long-term incentive awards.
-The value shown is the grant date fair value (which is the same as accounting fair value) and is calculated by multiplying the number of DSUs awarded in 2011 by the closing price of the Common Shares on the TSX on March 3, 2011, the day before such share units were granted, being \$28.01.
+DSUs are granted in lieu of fees on a quarterly basis and the number of DSUs granted at the end of each quarter is calculated by dividing one-quarter of the annual fees elected to be received as DSUs by the average closing price of the Common Shares on the TSX on the last five trading days of the preceding fiscal quarter. - (5) These columns reflect the number and value of DSUs granted to directors in 2012 as long-term incentive awards.
+The value shown is the grant date fair value (which is the same as accounting fair value) and is calculated by multiplying the number of DSUs awarded in 2012 by the closing price of the Common Shares on the TSX on March 1, 2012, the day before such share units were granted, being \$31.25.
 Directors can elect to receive their long-term incentive award as RSUs or DSUs.
-Please see "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 23 for more information. - (6) These columns reflect dividend equivalent additional DSUs credited on outstanding DSUs in 2011 and the value is calculated by multiplying the number of such additional DSUs by the closing price of the Common Shares of the TSX on the day that such DSUs were credited. - (7) Mr. Aitken is the President and Chief Executive Officer and therefore does not receive any compensation as a director.
-See "Statement of Executive Compensation" beginning on page 42 for information on Mr. Aitken's compensation. - (8) Mr. Choquette is not standing for re-election at the 2012 Annual General Meeting.
+See "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 23 for more information. - (6) These columns reflect dividend equivalent additional DSUs credited on outstanding DSUs in 2012, and the value is calculated by multiplying the number of such additional DSUs by the closing price of the Common Shares of the TSX on the day that such DSUs were credited. - (7) Mr. Aitken was President & CEO during 2012 and therefore did not receive any compensation as a director.
+See "Statement of Executive Compensation" beginning on page 44 for information on Mr. Aitken's compensation in 2012. - (8) Mr. Choquette retired as a director in April 2012.